errorC003C004/Simply_Optimized/README.md

 ## Overview

-A networking mod for Servers, not much affect for clients.
+A networking mod for Servers

 Last Update: **1.3**
 <details>